 Manufacturers have yet to adopt mobile manipulation robots in spite of the fact that a mobile manipulator has many uses in manufacturing.
 Mobile manipulators can perform the same tasks as existing industrial manipulators on assembly lines, but they can be relocated to rapidly reconfigure the manufacturing cell, just as human workers can be reassigned as demand changes.
 In addition, a mobile manipulator can build upon the capabilities of automated vehicles in a factory setting.
 Whereas automated vehicles must still be loaded and unloaded by human workers, a mobile manipulator can function independently without human assistance.
 Conversely, recent advances in robotics allow for closer collaboration than ever before between man and machine.
 Whereas most industrial robots operate in guarded manufacturing cells, developments in sensing and planning technologies allow robots to operate safely without guards.
 This opens the door to a mobile industrial robot that can work with human workers as an assistant, rather than a tool.

-One un-automated tasks in factories is kitting, the task of collecting the components of an assembly from a factory's inventory.
+One of the un-automated tasks in factories is kitting, the task of collecting the components of an assembly from a factory's inventory.
 Currently, this task is performed by human pickers, sometimes with the aid of vehicles or moving inventory systems.
 In order for a robot to be able to perform this task, it must be able to navigate a factory environment, recognize and manipulate a variety of objects, and interact with human workers.
 These requirements add up to the need for a mobile industrial manipulator with modern perception and planning software.

-In this project, a mobile industrial manipulator was created for research into autonomous kitting operations.
-Some of the reasons that the manufacturing industry has failed to adopt mobile manipulation robots are cost, reliability, and safety.
-This project primarily addresses the first of these issues (cost), but begins to explore the second two.
-The main goal of the project was to construct a mobile manipulator at low cost using as many off-the-shelf, mass produced components as possible.
-The resulting platform is a mobile robot named ABBY.
-At a total estimated cost of under $40,000 (See Appendix 1: Bill of Materials), ABBY is competitively priced with many stationary industrial manipulators.
-Furthermore, because ABBY’s components are commercially available and mass produced, they have been well- tested and exploit economies of scale to reduce costs.

-The resulting platform demonstrates simple mobility, manipulation, perception, and planning abilities.
-In addition, the reliability and usability of open source robotics software was explored.
-Several avenues for further research and improvement of the platform were identified for future researchers to address.
+Currently, there are no low-cost mobile industrial manipulators.
+The lack of an affordable mobile industrial manipulator hampers researchers, who are often budget-constrained, and industrial roboticists, who must justify the cost-effectiveness of the technology they use.
+In this project, a mobile industrial manipulator was created from commercially available off-the-shelf parts for under $40,000 (See Appendix 1: Bill of Materials).
+This is much cheaper than existing mobile manipulators.
+Unlike experimental hardware, commercially available components are well-tested and exploit economies of scale to reduce costs.
+As a result, this robot is both robust and affordable.

+This robot, called ABBY, was programmed using open source software, including Robot Operating System (ROS).
+The use of open source software enabled rapid development of simple mobility, manipulation, perception, and planning abilities.
+In addition, a new ROS interface for the industrial robotic arm on ABBY was created as part of this project.
+The ROS interface was the first ROS drive for ABB robotic arms.
+The code for this interface was contributed to the ROS Industrial project, and it serves as the basis of that project's recently-released ABB robotic arm driver.

+ABBY demonstrated the navigation and manipulation capabilities necessary to the kitting task by performing simple tasks.
+The robot can localize accurately within its environment and navigate to a specified position.
+Presented with manipulable objects on a table, the robot can locate them, pick them up, and store them in an onboard carrier.
+These tasks are significant because they form the basis of the kitting task.
+By completing these tasks, the robot has demonstrated the necessary capabilities to perform kitting.

 Industrial Mobile Manipulation

 Mobile industrial robot development began with Automated Guided Vehicles (AGVs).
 AGVs are unintelligent vehicles employed to move loads in factories following paths that were marked with wires buried in the factory floor.
 These vehicles were only practical for permanent installations in unchanging environments; “reprogramming” a first generation AGV required that the path be removed from the floor and reinstalled [1].